OpenLoco/OpenLoco/DEVELOPMENTLOG.md

 However, earlier in the year we had a bit of a breakthrough of knowledge in that area, so these were easy to finish off.
 Hopefully, next year we can finish off `Vehicle::update`!

+## Fix slow start-up with blank game window (#2184)

+OpenLoco introduces ways to play the game at higher resolutions than the game was designed for, including ways to scale the game canvas.
+This is particularly needed on double-density displays, where pixels are smaller than they were on traditional displays.
+However, a problem that had been plaguing the game for a while, was slow game start-up times when such large-resolution displays were used.
+After much debugging, it turns out that we were still invoking the vanilla Locomotion graphics initialisation routine -- something that hasn't been necessary for a long time.
+Our C++ code was actually able to handle such larger displays just fine.
+Removing the call to the vanilla routine solved the problem, making the game start up much faster.

 ## Use more C++20 features (#2170)

 Now that we are using C++20, we no longer require some of our custom utility functions.